quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part92_13.2.4_Explorat.md

 ---

 #### Concept: Attractive Potential and Discontinuities
-Background context explaining the behavior of trajectories under attractive potentials and identifying discontinuities in \(\frac{d\theta}{db}\) leading to changes in scattering cross-section.
+Background context explaining the behavior of trajectories under attractive potentials and identifying discontinuities in $\frac{d\theta}{db}$ leading to changes in scattering cross-section.

 :p How do you analyze trajectories for an attractive potential?
 ??x
 For an attractive potential, the trajectory analysis focuses on identifying regions where the projectile may get captured or experience significant interactions.
-Discontinuities in \(\frac{d\theta}{db}\) can indicate multiple scatterings and thus affect the scattering cross-section \(\sigma(\theta)\).
+Discontinuities in $\frac{d\theta}{db}$ can indicate multiple scatterings and thus affect the scattering cross-section $\sigma(\theta)$.

 Key steps:
 1. Run simulations for both attractive and repulsive potentials.